berndreinhold/cheat_sheets/cheatsheet_ML_2022.md

         - one epoch: one forward pass and one backward pass of all the training examples
         - batch size: number of training examples in one forward/backward pass
         - number of iterations: number of passes, each pass using [batch size] number of examples."
+- Carsten K., May 2022: "egal welches Framework Du verwendest, die Netzwerkbeschreibung wird mit Keras gemacht.
+Das läuft bei mir alles unter Tensorflow"
+- having an idea vs. popularizing it: https://medium.com/syncedreview/who-invented-backpropagation-hinton-says-he-didnt-but-his-work-made-it-popular-e0854504d6d1

+## Book Recommendations
+- Twitter feed (Chris Albon, Mai 22, 2022)
+- "What are the best ML books to come out in the last three years?
+They can be code-focused, theory-focused, whatever, but they have to be books"
+- Deep Learning with Python
+- Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building and MLOps (Google Cloud centric, Valliappa Lakshmanan, Sara Robinson & Michael Munn)
+- Natural Language Processing with Transformers: Building Language Applications with Hugging Face
+- Designing Machine Learning Systems: An Iterative Process for Production Ready Applications (Chip Huyen)
+- Python: Data Science Handbook